-Revision Approval Date Revision Description Originator Approved By New Policy August 2015 New QA system Senior Management Head of Academics, Team College Registrar Version 1.1 April 2018 Edits to reflect roles and structures Dean of Academic Affairs Academic Council Version 1.2 September 2019 Change of responsibility for monitoring effectiveness to the Executive SMT Academic Council Leadership Team.
+Revision Approval Date Revision Description Originator Approved By New Policy August 2015 New QA system Senior Management Head of Team Academics, College Registrar Version 1.1 April 2018 Edits to reflect roles and structures Dean of Academic Affairs Academic Council Version 1.2 September 2019 Change of responsibility for monitoring effectiveness to the Executive Leadership Team.
+SMT Academic Council Version 1.3 June 2025 Minor updates for presentation purposes Dean of Academic Affairs Academic Council

-CCT Policy area Quality Assurance of Teaching Staff & Human Resources Statutory & System Wide The Irish Qualifications and Quality Act (Education and Training), 2012; European Standards and Guidelines for QA in the European Higher Basis Education Area, Relevant QQI Standards and Guidelines Related CCT Policies / Staff Appraisal Form Forms
+CCT Policy area Quality Assurance of Teaching Staff & Human Resources Statutory & System Wide Basis The Irish Qualifications and Quality Act (Education and Training), 2012; European Standards and Guidelines for QA in the European Higher Education Area, Relevant QQI Standards and Guidelines Related CCT Policies /Forms Staff Appraisal Form CCTP802 - Induction of New Staff CCTP803 - Staff Code of Conduct

-POLICY AREA: Standard 8: Quality Assurance of Teaching Staff & Human Resources

-Policy and Procedure Title: CCTP805: Scholarship, Professional Policy Number: Version: 1.0

-Development, Innovation and Research CCTP805
+PROVIDER NAME: CCT College Dublin (CCT) POLICY AREA: Standard 8: Quality Assurance of Teaching Staff & Human Resource 25 Policy and CCTP805: Scholarship, Professional Development, Innovation Policy Number: Version: 1.1 Procedure Title: and Research CCTP805

 CCT College identifies as a teaching and learning institution and recognises the importance of being a learning organisation in the broadest sense, not simply for the students.
 A priority for CCT is to be a learning organisation where scholarship, professional development, innovation and research activity convert into knowledge that is used to inform curriculum delivery, curriculum content, programme design and development, enhancing the student experience, and for overall enrichment of the College and its community.
 CCT is a learning organisation that builds capacity, increases knowledge and skills, develops critical reflection, understanding and insight, and facilitates growth and development.
 CCT recognises that new knowledge comes from engagement in a range of research and advanced professional and technical activity as well as through scholarship and innovation and encourages this across the College.